 What we expect of you:

-- CIT will make demands of you.
+- MTU will make demands of you.
 We expect you to expect a lot of yourself.
 Adapting to third level and getting used to your course may be challenging at times but you are surrounded by people who want the best for you.

 - Allow yourself time to get used being in a new place and go easy on yourself.
 Settling in takes time…you owe it yourself to give yourself the best chance you can at doing well here.